 Supporting Loved Ones with PTSD

-Post Traumatic Stress Disorder is difficult, and it can be incredibly isolating.
+Post-traumatic stress disorder is difficult, and it can be incredibly isolating.
 If you have a loved one struggling with PTSD, the best thing you can do for them is be there for them.
 Offer them your love and your support so that they see they are not alone.

 Help to ground them so that they can focus on their mental health and their treatments for PTSD.
 It will be a long and difficult journey, so please try to be there with them every step of the way.